blacksmithop/DeepLI/README.md

 # DeepLI
-a NLP based command line functionality
+DeepLine is a NLP based command line functionality